Installation

 Short Version

-Prepare a fresh Linux x86_64 node that runs compatible OS, then run as a sudo-able user:
+Prepare a fresh x86_64 node that runs any compatible Linux OS Distros, then Download Pigsty with:

-A pigsty singleton node will be ready with Web Interface on port 80/443 and Postgres service on port 5432.
-You can add more nodes into Pigsty and deploy modules on them.
+After that, you will get a pigsty singleton node ready, with Web service on port 80/443 and Postgres on port 5432.

 asciicast